 Sukhothai

-The club, coached by Chusak Sriphum, was awarded a place in the Regional League Division 2 Northern Region, finishing seventh.
+Sukhothai FC was founded in 2009, initially playing their home games at the Sukhothai Institute of Physical Education Stadium.
+The club, coached by Chusak Sriphum, was awarded a place in the third-tier Regional League Division 2 North.
 The side remained in mid-table or lower positions for several seasons before ending third in 2013.

 Big changes came in 2014 as the club moved into the new Thalay Luang Stadium.
 The regional title was clinched, followed by promotion from Group B of the playoffs, taking the Fire Bats to a place in the second-tier Division 1.